FlohGro-dev/Craftist/README.md

 <a href="https://www.patreon.com/flohgro" target="_blank"><img src="https://user-images.githubusercontent.com/13785667/162812708-55b96cdc-8c32-4433-a340-6dd4c1f7326d.jpg" alt="Become A patreon" style="height: 110px !important;width: 220px !important;" ></a>

 If you want to have a look to other things I'm working, check out my website at [flohgro.com](https://flohgro.com).

 ---

-> **IMPORTANT NOTE:** Due to the stopped development of the Craft API (no updates since more than a year) and my personal switch away from Craft I will not bring new features to this eXtension.
-I develop this stuff in my free time and also for my personal use.
-If you have **major** problems and issues I will have a look and check if I can fix them, but new features won't come to the eXtension in the future.
-If you want to add features by yourself - you can do that by creating a PR so I can test them.
-I'm happy to add and mention you as contributor if you do so.

----